Welcome to Georgia Southern University!

 Students who wish to study on exchange at Georgia Southern must be nominated by their home university’s international office.
 Once their nomination is received and confirmed, students should begin gathering the documents listed below.
 Since many of these documents will also help you obtain your visa, it is important to read carefully, follow all directions, and submit your materials in a timely manner.

 It is best to mail all of these materials in a single packet for faster processing.
-Review your method of delivery, and select the proper corresponding address:
+Review your method of delivery – remember express mail will reach our offices more quickly – and select the proper corresponding address: